 Benefits of Tea in Chinese Medicine

 Traditional Chinese Medicine (TCM) is an ancient wellness practice that believes that health is a result of the body operating in harmony with the energy of nature.
 In this realm of study, tea is viewed as a stimulant for mental clarity, a balancer of emotions, and an invigorator of energy.
 Additionally, different types of tea can have beneficial warming or cooling effects on the body.
-For cooling teas, try the Oriental Green.
+For cooling teas, try the Mount Pyrus.
 A warming choice would be a roasted tea, such as Iron Goddess.

 Read more about the specific properties of different teas according to TCM here.